Our story

 we couldn't find anywhere else.

 When Mint shut down, we went looking.
-After six weeks and five apps, we gave up looking and started building.
+After six weeks and five apps, we gave up looking and started building — and discovered the real enemy wasn't bad budgeting.
+It was subscriptions.

 January 1st, 2024.
 Intuit shut down Mint.